-Lesson Topic: Horse Anatomy and History
+Lesson Topic: Horse Anatomy and History Grade Level: 5th Length of Lesson: 30 minutes

 - Recognize benefits that arise from technological advances of introducing the horse to the Plains Indians. - Label basic anatomy of the horse. - Relate fractions and proportions to the anatomy of the horse. - Recognize the horse as an important and integral part of Crow culture.